Lessons learned from three years of pursuing a photography side project

 • Feel more comfortable in writing stories

-Personal projects are less prone to limitations or boundaries.
-You are the one setting the rules.
+Personal projects are less constrained by limitations or boundaries – you set the rules.

-Personal projects keep your work and portfolio fresh.
-This makes you more attractive to your clients.
+Personal projects help keep your work and portfolio fresh, making you more appealing to clients.

 Project name

-If your project is associated to a website and/or social media channels or may turn into a company at a later stage, it’s essential from the beginning to find a suitable name describing what your project is all about.
+If your project is linked to a website and/or social media channels, or may evolve into a company in the future, it’s essential to choose a suitable name that reflects what your project is all about from the very beginning.
+Tools like Wordoid or wordhippo can help you find an appropriate name.

 Time management

-Find out what times work best for you.
-If, like me, you finish your weekly work on Friday to be up to date before weekends, then Monday mornings might be a good time to work on your personal project.
+Find out which times work best for you.
+If, like me, you finish your weekly work on Friday to stay up to date before the weekend, Monday mornings might be a good time to focus on your personal project.

 Set a realistic timeline to avoid frustration.

-Manage your time wisely otherwise, you might burn yourself out and even not be able to complete the project.
+Manage your time wisely; otherwise, you risk burning out and may struggle to complete the project.

-Use some of your dead time when traveling by train, by car or when under the shower to think about your project.
+Use your downtime – whether you’re traveling by train, driving, or even in the shower – to think about your project.

-Acting on all upcoming ideas at once is not really practical and healthy for creativity.
+Acting on all your ideas at once is neither practical nor healthy for creativity.

-Try your best to give yourself at least up to two hours per week to keep that momentum and inspiration flowing.
+Try to allocate at least two hours per week to maintain momentum and inspiration.

-It’s essential not to forget about the other meaningful things in your life.
+Lastly, remember not to neglect the other meaningful aspects of your life.

 Be organized

 Create a timeline and stick to it.
-U se cloud based notes or when working in a team, Evernote.
+Use cloud-based notes or, when working in a team, consider using Evernote.

-The best ideas come unexpected, write them down straight away before you forget them.
+The best ideas often come unexpectedly, so write them down right away to avoid forgetting them.

-Break your project down into smaller tasks and prioritize the tasks in order they should be completed.
-Distinguish essential tasks to enhancements.
+Break your project into smaller tasks and prioritize them in the order they should be completed.
+Distinguish between essential tasks and enhancements.

-If you are working within a team, define who is in charge of what and set realistic deadlines.
+If you’re working within a team, define who is responsible for what and set realistic deadlines.

-If working in a team then meet personally on a regularly basis to brainstorm and discuss next steps.
+When working in a team, meet in person regularly to brainstorm and discuss next steps.
 Set aside 15 to 30 minutes to also talk about organization and standardization.

 The benefit of working in a team

-I find it nice to be part of a team instead of the singular world of freelancing while working on corporate assignments.
-A the same time I had to learn to consider things from another’s perspective and understand someone else’s point of view.
+I find it refreshing to be part of a team, rather than navigating the solitary world of freelancing while working on corporate assignments.
+At the same time, I’ve had to learn to consider things from others’ perspectives and understand different points of view.

-Working with someone on a project makes it more enjoyable.
+Collaborating on a project makes the experience more enjoyable.

-Build on the strengths of each team members.
+Build on the strengths of each team member.

-Having someone relying on me motivates me to do the work I need to do.
+Having someone rely on me motivates me to complete the work I need to do.

-Meet up from time to time in different environment than the office to discuss about the project.
-We sometimes paddle out on our SUPs, have dinner at home or go out for lunch in a restaurant.
+Meet from time to time in different environments than the office to discuss the project.
+We sometimes paddle out on our SUPs, have dinner at home, or go out for lunch at a restaurant.

-An odd number of team members makes it easier to take final decisions when the team has different opinions.
-With three team members at PlanetVisible we humorously call it the 33.3% rule, although most of the time we were able to find a compromise and not have to use this rule.
+An odd number of team members makes it easier to reach final decisions when opinions differ.
+With three team members at PlanetVisible, we humorously call it the 33.3% rule, although most of the time we find a compromise and don’t need to use this rule.

-Be aware that each team member might be in a different work/life situation.
-Some team members may not be able to deliver the same amount of work than others.
-Talk about expectations at an early stage.
+Be aware that each team member may be in a different work/life situation, and some may not be able to contribute the same amount of work as others.
+Discuss expectations early on..

 Sharing is rewarding

-Ask feedback from people with various perspectives and opinions you value and trust.
-These people may identify ways to improve, expand and extend the reach of your project.
+Ask for feedback from people with various perspectives and opinions that you value and trust.
+These individuals can help identify ways to improve, expand, and extend the reach of your project.

-Feedbacks are food for thoughts but the final decisions are yours.
+Feedback is food for thought, but the final decisions are yours.

-Use your LinkedIn network to find people that could give you advice on topics you are not familiar with.
-Check the LinkedIn filter search function using keywords to find adequate connections.
+Use your LinkedIn network to find people who can provide advice on topics you’re not familiar with.
+Utilize the LinkedIn search filter function with keywords to find suitable connections.

-Post about what you’re up to on your website and social media channels to create a sense of accountability.
+Post about your progress on your website and social media channels to create a sense of accountability.

-By showcasing your project you may find that dream client reaching out to you.
+By showcasing your project, you may attract that dream client reaching out to you.

 How to stay self-motivated?

-Combine passion with work.
-Have fun.
-A project should give you space to enjoy the journey.
+Combine passion with work and have fun.
+A project should allow you to enjoy the journey.

-Create to do list with easy tasks in between.
-This is a great way to start a work session.
+Create a to-do list with easy tasks in between; this is a great way to kick off a work session.

-Move forward at your own pace, even if that means spending only tiny bits of time on your personal project here and there.
+Move forward at your own pace, even if that means spending only small amounts of time on your personal project here and there.

-When your motivation is going down, just start working, build up some energy to get in a rhythm.
+When your motivation wanes, just start working to build some energy and find your rhythm.

 Add value to the society we live in.
-At PlanetVisible we are passionate about caring for people, the environment and for creating a positive impact on our planet.
-By using the power of photography we help companies and organizations in the process of creating impactful and visually compelling imagery to emphasize projects which focus on CSR (Corporate Social Responsibility).
+At PlanetVisible, we are passionate about caring for people and the environment, and creating a positive impact on our planet.
+By harnessing the power of photography, we help companies and organizations create impactful and visually compelling imagery that highlights projects focused on CSR (Corporate Social Responsibility).

-When running into difficulties that you haven’t encountered before some solid brainpower will be required to come up with solutions.
-Give you time to process these problems.
-The best answers will pop up when you are not actively working on the project.
+When you encounter difficulties you haven’t faced before, some solid brainpower will be required to find solutions.
+Give yourself time to process these challenges; the best answers often come when you’re not actively working on the project.

 PlanetVisible is a small, like-minded and flexible photography collective positioned to collaborate in the creative process of shaping visual stories.
 We are passionate about caring for people, the environment and for creating a positive impact on our planet.
 Our lives started in different parts of the world but it is the shared exchange and passion for storytelling and visual imagery that bonded us as friends.
 This friendship has grown into a purposeful partnership that is today PlanetVisible.
 By working closely within a team we create a collection of versatile and striking images around corporate social responsibility (CSR) to fit individual projects.
 We listen carefully to our clients requirements and deliver professionally crafted work that appeals to editors and publications.
 By collaborating with magazines, newspapers and online media, PlanetVisible has the reach to bring exposure and attention to local stories and share them with the world.
 Working on projects is heightening our motivation and creativity enabling us to cover in-depth stories in short periods of time.
 It’s this “togetherness” which is enriching our photography.